5G vs 4G: Will the network upgrade be worth it?

 Real-world uses for faster 5G

-Okay, so it’s fast.
+Okay, so 5G is fast.
 Like, really fast.
 But who cares?
 Whoop de doo.
-As we’ve already said, you can already manage most online activities on a trusty 4G signal, right?
+You can already manage most online activities on a trusty 4G signal, right?
 Absolutely.
 4G is more than capable of FaceTiming, streaming Netflix and listening to Spotify, but streaming isn’t the same as downloading.

 Over the past decade, digital sales of TV shows, movies and video games have grown exponentially.
 Meanwhile, technological advancements in those areas (like 4K and 8K resolution) have resulted in much larger file sizes.
-These days, certain video game files are pushing 100GB and above (take one look at Call of Duty: Warzone).
+These days, certain video game files are frequently pushing 100GB and above.
 Not only that but video games, video game consoles and most internet-connected devices for that matter, require regular software updates ranging from a few MBs (megabytes) to a few GBs (gigabytes).

 Download speeds can vary based on a variety of factors.
 Still, the difference between 4G and 5G could mean waiting a few hours for a game or series to download, and waiting a few minutes, seconds even.

-More futuristic applications, like self-driving cars, 5G healthcare technologies and automated agricultural solutions, will all be made possible by the 5G rollout.
+More futuristic applications, like self-driving cars, 5G healthcare technologies and automated agricultural solutions are still a pipedream, but a little closer to reality with the advancements in 5G technology.

 Xbox Cloud Gaming

-Console quality games streamed to mobile devices is slowly becoming a reality with services like xCloud.
+Console quality games streamed to mobile devices is slowly becoming a reality with services like Xbox Cloud Gaming.

 5G is catching up fast